We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 #3 Navigate to your GTM account and click on the New Tag link.

-#4 Tag your new tag with the name G4 – Config a similar distinctive name and set it to Google Analytics: GA4 Configuration, like this:
+#4 Name your new tag something clear like GA4 Config, and set its type to Google Analytics: GA4 Configuration, like this:

 #5 Paste the Measurement ID you copied earlier.